openstack-archive/sahara/doc/source/admin/configuration-guide.rst

 Policy configuration
 --------------------

-Sahara’s public API calls may be restricted to certain sets of users by using a policy configuration file.
+Sahara's public API calls may be restricted to certain sets of users by using a policy configuration file.
 The location of the policy file(s) is controlled by the ``policy_file`` and ``policy_dirs`` parameters in the ``[oslo_policy]`` section.
 By default sahara will search for